sndyx/karrat/docs/getting-started/creating-a-project.md

     └── test
 ```

-Inside of the the `settings.gradle.kts` file, you must add the Karrat server
+Inside of the the `build.gradle.kts` file, you must add the Karrat server
  artifact, located in the Maven Central Repository.

 ```gradle